-In a large mixing bowl, combine the sugar, egg whites, and salt and mix until the sugar dissolves.
-(You do not need to whip these ingredients until peaks form.)
+In a large bowl, combine the sugar, egg whites, and salt.
+Whisk until the sugar dissolves (you don't need to whisk these ingredients until peaks form).

-Beat in the melted butter, flour, and vanilla until well blended.
+Whisk in the melted butter, flour, and vanilla until well-blended.

-Gently spread each scoop of batter into a 4-inch diameter circle.
-Bake in the oven for 10 minutes, or until the cookies are lightly browned.
+Gently spread each scoop of batter into a circle about 4-inches in diameter.
+Bake until the cookies are light golden, 8 to 10 minutes.

 Remove the sheet from the oven and quickly form the warm, pliable cookie around a cone-shaped mold.
 You must work very quickly before the cookies set.
-If the cookies are too hot to handle, ease them over and around the mold using a tea towel.
+If the cookies are too hot to handle, ease them over and around the mold using a clean kitchen towel.

 Alternately, the baked cookies can be draped over an inverted muffin tin to create ice cream bowls.